aliafarhana88/100DaysofCode_at_the_SchoolofCode/README.md

 ⚡ Some of the projects that I have worked on can be viewed in my Top Repositories below.

+😄 Fun Fact: The pixel character on the right here is one of the first things that I created using code.
+It is the very first requirement in my application for the School of Code bootcamp.
+It is indeed an enjoyable first taste of what it's like to create something with code.
+It's fun to create my own pixel that represents myself and my emotions, and it is a great reminder of how far I have come.

 ✉️  You can contact me at [alia.abdulghaffar@gmail.com](mailto:alia.abdulghaffar@gmail.com)